How to Ask for a Job Referral + 5 Templates

 The answer lies in your network and your past contacts.

 When you need a job, you should leave no stone unturned.
-Contact old friends, acquaintances, colleagues, and even family members.
-Contact old college schoolmates as well–and if you’re not sure how to reach them, contact your old school.
+That means contacting old friends, acquaintances, colleagues, and even family members.
+Contact old college schoolmates as well – and if you’re not sure how to reach them, contact your old school.
 Create a list of possible referral sources, and then send out emails and LinkedIn requests to reconnect.
 Then, ask someone for the referrals you need.

 Requesting job referrals can be a complex issue

 Yes, it would be nice if there were a one-size-fits-all option when asking for a referral.
 Unfortunately, that’s not the case.
 The problem is that your options will always be limited by the nature of your relationship with that company contact.
-That relationship can come in several forms:
+That relationship can come in several forms, as follows:

 It’s important to understand why you’re requesting job referrals, and why you’re contacting this person in particular.
 After all, plenty of job seekers just send their resumes around and wait for something to happen.
 Why take that extra step and proactively seek more direct assistance with your search?
 The answer is surprisingly simple.